For-The-Wolf/ExpressionParser/README.md

 # ExpressionParser
-A Haskell library for parsing and analysing expressions - written as a learning exercise when exporing the language, functional design patterns, category theory etc.
+A Haskell library for parsing and analysing expressions - old project, written as a learning exercise when exploring Haskell, functional design patterns, category theory etc.

 Expressions are represented through the `Expr` type - a recursive monadic structure which is a varation of the Tree monad.
 The monadic bind operation `>>=` essentially performs a variable substitution.